Stanley Browne (RNZAF officer): Channel Front

 Browne escaped from Fort de la Revere in the first week of September as part of a breakout made by 50 prisoners.
 They had knocked down a wall in the shower block to gain access to the exterior of the prison.
 Although most of the escapees were captured within a few hours, Browne managed to get to Nice.
 Here, with the help of the Maquis, he linked up again with Barnett, who had made his own escape two weeks before Browne.
 They boarded a fishing boat, which already carried several other escapees, at a beach and sailed out to the Mediterranean where it was intercepted by a destroyer of the Royal Navy.
 The escapees were taken off and transported to Gibraltar where after an interrogation to confirm their identities, they were returned to the United Kingdom.
 Arriving on 9 October, Browne and Barnett rejoined No. 485 Squadron.
-They were the first two of what would be six pilots from the squadron to manage a return to the unit having bailed out over enemy territory.
+They were the first two of what would be six pilots from the squadron to manage a return to the unit after having bailed out over enemy territory.

 Browne was commissioned a pilot officer soon afterwards but on account of his spying activities while evading the Germans in France, it was deemed too risky for him to return to operations with No. 485 Squadron.
-He was transferred to another theatre of operations: North Africa.
+He was transferred to another theatre of operations, North Africa.
 He was dispatched to Gibraltar, and until March 1943 ferried aircraft from there to Algiers.
 He was then posted to No. 93 Squadron.